 MSc Criminal Justice Studies – Postgraduate Flexible Framework

-A representative from the Institute of Criminal Justice Studies will provide an overview of the pathways offered to shape your MSc around research and personal objectives that are unique to you.
+A representative from the School of Criminology and Criminal Justice will provide an overview of the pathways offered to shape your MSc around research and personal objectives that are unique to you.

 Discover the different pathways and range of subject areas available.
 Tailor you specific research interests and career considerations.

 The Graduate School Team will provide practical advice on how to write a quality research proposal in support of applying for a research degree.
 Plus, discuss how choosing a research pathway could offer what you’re looking for.

 Hear directly from students and alumni about how they selected their postgrad degree, how they funded their studies and their experiences at Portsmouth.
 You’ll be invited to ask any questions relating to Master’s or research study.